 - To align meetings, discussions and events with diversity programming within the school on topics related to the entire range of human differences including, but not limited to: race, ethnicity, gender, gender identity, socioeconomic status, sexual orientation, learning differences, physical ability and family structure.

-The Packer PA Community Service Committee aims to create opportunities for Packer families to participate in meaningful community engagement activities and build community both among Packer families and between families and the larger community surrounding our school.
-PA Service Committee events also support the work of the service programming happening inside of the school.
+The Packer PA Community Engagement Committee (CEC) aims to create opportunities for Packer families to participate in meaningful community engagement activities and build community both among Packer families and between families and the larger community surrounding our school.
+CEC events also support the work of the service programming happening inside of the school.
 The goal of the school’s service and community engagement programming is to support our mission of building empathetic, responsible and globally minded individuals.
 We hope that participating in these activities will provide students with opportunities to think deeply, speak confidently and act with purpose and heart.

 In addition, Packer’s service programming is adopting the FARE process to help us structure our activities.
 FARE stands for Familiarization, Action, Reflection and Extension; we believe that before participating in an activity it is important to familiarize ourselves with the organization and the issues that our service activity is addressing.
 Then, taking action happens in context and has more meaning for all involved.
 We also believe in taking time to reflect to think about what we experienced and what we learned as a result of that activity and finally, think about how we can extend what we have learned beyond this activity.